Alfresco/docs-alfresco/content-services/latest/develop/rest-api-guide/folders-files.md

 `http://localhost:8080/alfresco/api/-default-/public/alfresco/versions/1/nodes/{id}/versions/{versionId}/renditions/{renditionId}`

 The Node Identifier for the file node whose rendition is to be deleted is specified with the `{id}` parameter.
-The file version is specified with the `{versionId}` parameter, wich is the version label.
+The file version is specified with the `{versionId}` parameter, which is the version label.
 The rendition identifier is specified with the `{renditionId}` parameter.

 The following call will delete a rendition with id `doclib` for the text file version identified with the `d8f561cc-e208-4c63-a316-1ea3d3a4e10e` Node Identifier and the `2.0` version label:

 ```bash